Skip to main content

 Methods and Applications

-• Reviews heat and cold storage technologies, including the use of water, molten salts, concrete and boreholes in one comprehensive resource
+• Reviews heat and cold storage technologies, including the use of water, molten salts, concrete, and boreholes

 • Describes latent heat storage systems and thermochemical heat storage

-• Includes information on the monitoring and control of thermal energy storage systems, and considers their applications in residential buildings, power, and other applications
+• Includes information on the monitoring and control of thermal energy storage systems and considers their applications in residential buildings, power, and other areas

 Researchers and academics of energy systems and thermal energy storage, as well as construction engineering; researchers and academics of energy systems and thermal energy storage; Engineers and practitioners in the energy and power industry